algorandfoundation/algokit-cli/docs/cli/index.md

 ### --mutable, --immutable
 Whether the asset should be mutable or immutable.
 Refers to ARC19 by default.

-### --nft, --ft
-Whether the asset should be validated as NFT or FT.
-Refers to NFT by default and validates canonical definitions of pure or fractional NFTs as per ARC3 standard.

 ### -n, --network <network>